UCLALibrary/bucketeer/README.md

     mvn vertx:initialize vertx:run

 This instance will be refreshed when the code changes so it will reflect the current state of the code.
-The service can be accessed at [http://localhost:8888](http://localhost:8888).
+The service can be verified/accessed at [http://localhost:8888/ping](http://localhost:8888/ping).

 ## Contact